 Do you want to show empty categories in WordPress widgets?

-In this article, we’ll show you how to easily show empty categories in WordPress widgets or blocks.
+In this article, we’ll show you how to easily show these empty categories in WordPress widgets or blocks.

 Why Show Empty Categories in WordPress?